-The Draft Waste Less, Recycle More Education Strategy 2015–17 will drive education and behaviour change initiatives to achieve the NSW waste and recycling targets.
-The draft strategy – Changing Behaviour Together – outlines clear actions for the Environment Protection Authority (EPA), our program partners and stakeholders and provides a framework for the evaluation of education initiatives.
+The Waste Less, Recycle More Education Strategy 2016–21 will drive education and behaviour change initiatives to achieve the NSW waste and recycling targets.
+The strategy – Changing Behaviour Together – outlines clear actions for the Environment Protection Authority (EPA), our program partners and stakeholders and provides a framework for the evaluation of education initiatives.

-Waste Less, Recycle More is a $465.7 million package to transform waste and recycling in NSW over five years and the NSW Environment Protection Authority (EPA) has developed a draft education strategy to support the program.
+Waste Less, Recycle More is a $802.7 million package to transform waste and recycling in NSW over nine years and the NSW Environment Protection Authority (EPA) has developed an education strategy to support the program.

-Changing Behaviour Together: Draft Waste Less, Recycle More Education Strategy (PDF 534KB)
+Changing Behaviour Together: Waste Less, Recycle More Education Strategy (PDF 637KB)

 Our vision is to optimise the use and quality of education in all Waste Less, Recycle More programs so that they promote positive behaviour change and lead to improvements in the environment and community wellbeing.

 An action plan that lists current and planned activities for 2016–17 is available.

 NSW Waste Less, Recycle More Education Action Plan 2016–17 (PDF 430KB)

 Each action in our comprehensive plan links to at least one of our strategic directions: